Lowest Mortgage Rate in Canada. Starting from 2.49%

 Where can you get a second mortgage?

 You may be able to get a second or third mortgage from your current lender.
-However, some big banks may not offer you the option of a second mortgage.
+However, not all banks offer this option or allow their mortgage to be placed behind another lender's mortgage charge.

 Are second mortgages more expensive?